 Which products are not included in the SCV file?

 The following is a non-exhaustive list of examples of products which are not included in the SCV file:

-Interbank deposits: these are interbank loans in which one bank lends money to another by

-- depositing funds, with a predetermined term and interest rate. - Deposits held at the central bank: these may be used by central banks to curb what they consider to be overly rapid growth in lending by banks.
-These funds are then no longer available for banks to lend to their customers. - Deposits held at a branch located in a non-EEA Member State: these are not covered by the Dutch DGS.13 - Instruments falling within the definition of "own funds" within the meaning of the Capital Requirements Regulation.14 - Debt instruments issued by banks or debts arising from banks' own accepted bills and promissory notes. - Products guaranteed by another EEA Member State, such as the Livret A guaranteed by the French State. - Electronic money such as balances stored on cards or other physical media (Note that the amounts that are linked to this electronic money and held in e.g. an escrow account are eligible for the DGS). - Virtual money or crypto currencies such as Bitcoin, Ripple or Litecoin. - Seal bags that have not yet been processed - Insurance services - Financial instruments, such as swaps and derivatives - Bearer bonds n accordance with Section 29.06 of the Decree on Special Prudential Measures, Investor Compensation and Deposit Guarantees under the Financial Supervision Act.
+- Interbank deposits: these are interbank loans in which one bank lends money to another by depositing funds, with a predetermined term and interest rate. - Deposits held at the central bank: these may be used by central banks to curb what they consider to be overly rapid growth in lending by banks.
+These funds are then no longer available for banks to lend to their customers. - Deposits held at a branch located in a non-EEA Member State: these are not covered by the Dutch DGS.14 - Instruments falling within the definition of "own funds" within the meaning of the Capital Requirements Regulation.15 - (Dormant) accounts with zero or negative balance that have been closed in accordance with the product's terms and conditions and of which closure the customer has been notified. - Debt instruments issued by banks or debts arising from banks' own accepted bills and promissory notes. - Products guaranteed by another EEA Member State, such as the Livret A guaranteed by the French State. - Electronic money such as balances stored on cards or other physical media (Note that the amounts that are linked to this electronic money and held in e.g. an escrow account are eligible for the DGS). - Virtual money or crypto currencies such as Bitcoin, Ripple or Litecoin.